Aditya-Shukla4/PhishingShield/README.md

 ---

-## ✨ Key Features

-PhishingShield utilizes simple, yet powerful JavaScript techniques to analyze web pages and URLs instantaneously, offering the following core protections:

-* **Real-Time Phishing Detection:** The extension actively monitors the visited URL immediately upon navigation, comparing it against a set of heuristic rules and known malicious patterns.
-* **Intuitive Warning System:** When a suspicious or confirmed phishing site is detected, the user is immediately shown a **prominent and unavoidable alert**, preventing them from entering sensitive information.
-* **Domain Heuristics Analysis:** It analyzes several key indicators of potential phishing, including:
-    * **Suspicious Character/Homograph Detection** (e.g., using Unicode characters that look like Latin letters).
-    * **Sub-Domain and Path Scrutiny** (e.g., deeply nested or excessively long URLs).
-    * **Common Brand Impersonation** (identifying attempts to mimic popular banking or e-commerce domains).
-* **Lightweight & Fast:** Built purely with Vanilla JavaScript, HTML, and CSS, ensuring minimal impact on browser performance and fast detection times.
-* **Immediate Feedback:** Provides a quick, one-click mechanism for users to report potential false positives or flag a new phishing site.

----

 ## ✨ Core Features Implemented

 ### 🛡️ Multi-Layered Threat Detection

-The extension employs a robust, four-step process to ensure maximum security:
+The extension employs a robust, four-step process to analyze URLs in real-time and ensure maximum security:

 1.  **User-Defined Lists (Highest Priority):**
     * **Whitelist:** URLs on this list are considered **always safe** and bypass further checks.
     * **Blacklist:** URLs on this list are considered **always dangerous** and are blocked immediately.
 2.  **Google Safe Browsing API:**
-    * The URL is checked against Google's massive, frequently updated database of known threats, including phishing and malware sites.
+    * The URL is checked against Google's massive, frequently updated database of known threats (phishing, malware, etc.).
 3.  **Domain Age Analysis (Whois API):**
     * The domain's registration date is retrieved. **Very new domains (e.g., less than 30 days old)** are heavily penalized, as they are frequently used for 'hit-and-run' phishing campaigns.
 4.  **Heuristic Analysis (Final Check):**
     * The URL is scrutinized for suspicious patterns and characteristics:
         * Insecure protocols (`http` instead of `https`).